Sizing and Care

 - When storing your jewellery, we recommend doing so in airtight boxes or bags and not in damp or humid conditions such as on a window sill or in the bathroom.
 Exposure to the environment can cause your silver jewellery to tarnish over time.
 Storing it sensibly will keep it looking newer for longer.

-- Extra care should be taken when cleaning jewellery set with stones and pearls.
-If unsure about how to clean your jewellery please contact us directly.
+- Extra care should be taken when cleaning jewellery set with gemstones and organics such as amber, opal and pearls.
+If unsure about how to clean your jewellery then please don’t hesitate to contact us directly.